How to apply for a non-molestation order?

 - How such an injunction can help in the application for settlement as a victim of domestic violence.

 During these unprecedented times and to prevent the spread of Covid-19, we are advised to self-isolate.
 This increased pressure on families to stay at home could sadly lead to an increase in domestic abuse.
+If required, it is important to understand how to apply for an injunction order in the UK.

 WHAT CAN THE LAW DO?